jamcgrath/jmnet/src/pages/posts/reuse-page-nuxt.md

 ---

-# Reusing pages in different routes in Nuxt

 Say you got this design and it's exactly the same for different routes.
 A real world example of this is when we implemented AMP on mamamia.com.au.
 The only difference between the AMP and non-AMP pages was the `amp-img` component.
 It was decided that we were going to reuse the page in both routes and just conditionaly load the `amp-img` component depending on the route.

 Our directory structure looked someting like this